VivekKadvani/NFT-DAO/README.md

 - Open the web application in your browser.
 - Connect your Ethereum wallet (e.g., Metamask) to the application.
-- cohange to sepolia test network.
+- change to sepolia test network.
 - Explore the available NFTs and their corresponding proposals.
 - Vote on proposals using your NFT voting rights.
 - Participate in the DAO's governance activities and contribute to decision-making.